All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 );

-}MascotProvider wraps your entire app and provides shared context for all MascotBot hooks.
-MascotClient accepts a Rive instance and manages the animation state machine.
-The useRive hook from @rive-app/react-webgl2 handles GPU-accelerated rendering -- this is why the character animates at up to 120fps with less than 1% CPU usage.
+}<MascotProvider> mounts once at the top of your app and owns the single LipsyncClient. <Mascot> takes a .riv URL via src and renders a GPU-accelerated WebGL2 canvas for you -- this is why the character animates at up to 120fps with less than 1% CPU usage.
 With just these lines, you have a brand mascot animated on screen.

-After this step: You should see an animated 2D character rendered on your page with idle animations -- blinking, breathing, and subtle movement.
+</Mascot>After this step: You should see an animated 2D character rendered on your page with idle animations -- blinking, breathing, and subtle movement.
 No audio or lip sync yet.

 Step 3 -- Add Real-Time Lip Sync